tomazy/xcell-slides/slides.md

 ???

-~~I'm not sure why dataflow programming is not more popular.~~

-~~RxJS and others get us closer to it but a price of learning all those operators can be a bit too high.~~

-`xcell` doesn't introduce a bunch of new concepts.
+_xcell_ doesn't introduce a bunch of new concepts.

 No action creators, no decorators, no `switchMap`, etc.